Posted: Tue Jan 08, 2008 9:34 am Post subject: Is this what you're looking for?

 Hope, my message is understandable to all!

-Posted: Tue Jan 08, 2008 10:52 am Post subject: bounded by a contract
+Posted: Tue Jan 08, 2008 10:52 am Post Subject: bounded by a contract

 But Leopard_corpses77 I feel the following people won't be considered as individuals if they are (a)employed with that carrier (b)an underwriter who is bounded by a contract to guide & pursue the insurer's operations & (c)any attorney associated with an inter-insurance transaction.
 Take care guys...n do keep in touch!
-Ronniexxx _________________ Register Now to have your Insurance queries solved.
+Ronniexxx

 Or, an MGA is a Managing General Agent and is nothing more than someone who is a little higher in the food chain than the agents who are knocking on doors and cold-calling potential clients.
 MGAs have usually graduated above this and are now teaching others to do their dirty work.